Tecmo Madison includes both Group Play and Bracket Play.

 6. Lurching: Lurching is prohibited.
 If you want to rush with a DL, you must either go outside the offensive tackle or bump/grapple someone on the offensive line.
 Please note that this rule does not apply to LBs.

-- If you want to rush with a DL, when crossing over the line of scrimmage within the restricted circle with a DL and before making a play on the QB, you must first bump or grapple with an opposing player who is not the QB.
+- If you want to rush with a DL, when crossing over the line of scrimmage within the restricted circle with a DL and before making a play in the backfield, you must first bump or grapple with an opposing player who is not in the backfield.
 However, there are no restrictions on DL when the offense is in the shotgun or when crossing over the line of scrimmage outside the restricted circle.

 7. System Malfunctions: If there is a system failure in the first half, games will be replayed from the start.
 If a system malfunctions in the 2nd half, only the second half is replayed.
 In that event, the scores from each half are added together to obtain a final score.
 If the game was uncompetitive or any equipment malfunctioned due to human error, the tourney organizers reserve the right to declare a winner without replaying any portion of the game.